KrashKartMedia/plugins-admin-bar/readme.txt

 2. A multisite network can view network active, inactive and must use plugins.
 Can add new, popular, recommended and favorite plugins.
 Can view active single site active and inactive plugins.

 == Changelog ==

+= 1.4 =

+* Added: Link to plugin editor
+* Added: If a plugin was deavtived, adds recently active plugin quicklink.
+* Fixed: Few minor tweaks to the order of appearance.

 = 1.3 =
 * Minor Changes.
 Just needed to escape some stuff.